 For example, I designed this little rolled paper carnation in stages over the course of a day—I had only a few minutes here and there, but by the end of the day, I had this result.

 When I’m in a time-crunch to finish a project, I look for ways to make it go faster.

 For me, this means looking online for tips and tricks other people have found to speed up the same or similar project.
 There’s no need to reinvent the wheel here, folks.

 You can find nearly anything online these days.
 Pinterest is a great resource for finding ways to speed up a project.
 Try adding “fast” or “easy” as a keyword to your search for better results.

 4. Be Ready to Go Whenever You Have Time

 Of course, I know organization is easier said than done, especially when you are busy and/or have limited space.
-I will do an entire article about organizing soon to help out.

 This simple organizer I made a few months back is REALLY helpful in keeping my scissors, markers, and tools handy, for example.
 Having my stuff organized really helps me find more time to craft.

 I’ll confess I’m not much of a schedule girl — I only add the most important appointments to my calendar.